 - Financial forecasts of a business plan (3 years)

 The executive summary is an overview of the main points in your business plan and is often considered the most critical section.
 It is positioned at the front of the program and is usually the first section that a potential investor or lender will read.
 Although the executive summary is the first section of the plan, it is a good idea to write it last; after the other parts of the project have been finalized.
 The summary should:

 - Include the main points from each of the other sections to explain the basics of your business

 - Be sufficiently compelling to motivate the reader to continue reading the rest of your business plan

 - Be brief and concise – no more than two pages long

 We will need to identify your business opportunity.
 In this section of your business plan, we will describe what your business is about, its products and services, and your ideas for the company.

 This section usually includes:

 - What market you want to target

-Marketing and sales strategy of a business plan are also essential element of a healthy business plan including a section that describes specific activities that you will use to promote and sell your products or services.
-A strong sales and marketing section demonstrates that you have a clear idea of how you will get your product or service into the market.
+Marketing and sales strategy of a business plan are also an essential element of a healthy business plan including a section that describes specific activities that you will use to promote and sell your products or services.
+A strong sales and marketing section demonstrates that you have a clear idea of how you will get your product or service in the market.